jbowdre/content-library-rsync/README.md

 #### Configuration
 Strangely enough, the server side is a lot easier to configure than the client.
 The container just needs two volumes (one to hold the SSH key, and the other to hold the library content), and one network port on which to listen for incoming `rsync`-over-SSH connections from the clients.

+By default, the `syncer` account will be created with UID `31337`.
+You can override this with `SYNCER_UID` if you need to match an existing permission set.

 You can change the port mapping if you'd like, just as long as it's not a port which will be used by the Docker host itself so that incoming connections can be tunneled into the container.

+Be sure to place `id_syncer.pub` in the `data/ssh` folder!

 Here's an example `docker-compose.yaml` for the server:
 ```yaml